 Who shall I contact

-Declaration to the insurer
+Reporting to the insurer

-- Contact information (name, address)
+- Contact details (name, address)

 - Insurance contract number

-- Copy of theft complaint receipt
+- Copy of the receipt for filing a theft complaint

 You must prove the damage you have suffered.